Duke-LeTran/SQLWrapper/README.md

 # SQLWrapper

 This is a very robust python-SQL database wrapper designed to centralize your database connections into a single object.
-It is desiged to abstract the complicated formatting of DSN connection strings.
-The Oracle and SQLServer implementations are the most robust.
-Additional database connections exist but may require further development.
+It provides pandas-like syntax, and it aims to abstract the complicated formatting of DSN connection strings to be database agnostic.
+The Oracle and SQLServer implementations are the most robust;
+additional database connections exist but may require further development.

 # Setup
 ```bash